-Primerica, Inc. ("Primerica", "we", "us" or the "Parent Company") is a leading provider of financial products to middle-income households in the United States and Canada with 129,515 life insurance-licensed sales representatives as of December 31, 2021.
+Primerica, Inc. ("Primerica", "we", "us" or the "Parent Company") is a leading provider of financial products to middle-income households in the United States and Canada with 135,208 life insurance-licensed sales representatives as of December 31, 2022.
 These independent licensed representatives ("independent sales representatives" or "independent sales force") assist our clients in meeting their needs for term life insurance, which we underwrite, and mutual funds, annuities, managed investments and other financial products, which we distribute primarily on behalf of third parties.
-We insured over 5.7 million lives and had approximately 2.7 million client investment accounts as of December 31, 2021.
-In 2020, we ranked as the #2 issuer of term life insurance face amount in the United States according to rankings.
+We insured over 5.7 million lives and had approximately 2.8 million client investment accounts as of December 31, 2022.
 Our business model uniquely positions us to reach underserved middle-income consumers in a cost-effective manner and has proven itself in both favorable and challenging economic environments.